-Having regard to the issues raised in the rule change request and during its consultation, the AEMC has not been satisfied the proposed rule will, or is likely to, contribute to the achievement of the national electricity objective (NEO), and invites public submissions on its draft rule determination by 6 February 2020.
+Having regard to the issues raised in the rule change request and during its consultation, the AEMC has not been satisfied the proposed rule will, or is likely to, contribute to the achievement of the national electricity objective (NEO).

-The AEMC’s draft rule determination has been assessed by the Office of Best Practice Regulation as compliant with requirements for a Council of Australian Government’s Consultation RIS.
+The AEMC’s final rule determination has been assessed by the Office of Best Practice Regulation as compliant with requirements for a Council of Australian Government’s Decision RIS.

 Please note: any accessibility queries should be directed to the Australian Energy Market Commission.